teor2345/walking-onions-wip/specs/02-endives-and-snips.md

         ? nonce : bstr,

         ; extensions for later use.
-These are not signed. extensions : { any => any },
+These are not signed.
+        ? extensions : { any => any },
     ];

-    ; One signature on a SNIP.
-If the signature is a threshold ; signature, or a reference to a signature in another ; document, there will probably be just one of these.
+    ; One signature on a SNIP or ENDIVE.
+If the signature is a threshold ; signature, or a reference to a signature in another ; document, there will probably be just one of these per SNIP.
 But if ; we're sticking a full multisignature in the document, this ; is the one to use.
-    SNIPSig = [
+    SingleSig = [
        s_alg: SigningAlgorithm,
        signature : bstr,
        ; A prefix of the key or the key's digest, depending on the